 You need only visit the extensive displays at the Acropolis museum to see that Athens has long been a centre for pottery and earthenware.
 Jump forward a few thousand years and the city remains a hub for ceramics.
 Unlike the ancient designs of old, these new offerings draw less on narratives from Greek mythology and instead proffer timeless, minimalist design with a Grecian feel.
 Read on for Culture Trip’s guide to the best places to buy ceramics in Athens.

 Located close to the Acropolis, Mon Coin is a small ceramics shop full of artisanal treasures.
 The bright store is full of idiosyncratic pieces, offering customers a diverse selection of cups, bowls, jugs and more.
-The selection is regularly updated, so there are always new treasures to discover.
+The selection is regularly updated, so there is always something new to discover.

 For truly unique pottery, ceramic lovers should make the journey to Koukaki.
 Trabala Studio is a workshop and store where customers can watch creations come to life as well as purchasing finished products.
 The style is contemporary and classic, with a wide range of goods on display throughout the store.
 Choose from useful earthy pen holders, bright lemon juicers and organic vases, or find an unusual decorative piece to furnish your home.

 Although it seems strange to recommend a museum store as a great shopping destination, the ceramics sold at the Museum of Cycladic Art shop are some of the best in the city.
 The collection is often updated with work by local artisans, and objects for sale include ornate replicas of pieces exhibited in the museum alongside artfully decorated, one-of-a-kind designs.

 Looks like it's closedHours or services may be impacted due to Covid-19